Sue Bird

-Suzanne Brigit Bird (born October 16, 1980) is an American former professional basketball player who played her entire career with the Seattle Storm of the Women's National Basketball Association (WNBA) Bird was drafted by the Storm first overall in the 2002 WNBA draft and is considered to be one of the greatest players in WNBA history.
-As of 2021, Bird is the only WNBA player to win titles in three different decades.
-She held a front office position for the NBA's Denver Nuggets as their Basketball Operations Associate.
-She has also played for three teams in Russia.
-She holds both U.S. and Israeli citizenship.
+Suzanne Brigit Bird (born October 16, 1980) is an American former professional basketball player who played her entire career with the Seattle Storm of the Women's National Basketball Association (WNBA).
+Bird was drafted first overall pick by the Storm in the 2002 WNBA draft and is considered one of the greatest players in WNBA history.
+As of 2024, Bird is the only WNBA player to win titles in three different decades.
+She also held a front office position for the NBA's Denver Nuggets as their Basketball Operations Associate.
+Bird was inducted into the Women's Basketball Hall of Fame in 2025.

+In addition to her WNBA career, she played for three teams in the Russian league and holds dual citizenship with the United States and Israel.

-In high school, she was the New York State Player of the Year, the New York Daily News Player of the Year, and a WBCA All-American.
+In high school, Bird was the New York State Player of the Year, the New York Daily News Player of the Year, and a WBCA All-American.
 In her senior year on the undefeated University of Connecticut team in 2002, she won the Wade Trophy and the Naismith Award as College Player of the Year.
-She finished her UConn career ranked first in three-point field goal percentage and free throw percentage, second in assists and steals, and as a three-time winner of the Nancy Lieberman Award as the top point guard in the nation, while leading her team to a record of 114–4.
+She finished her University of Connecticut (UConn) career ranked first in three-point field goal percentage and free throw percentage, and second in assists and steals.
+She won the Nancy Lieberman Award three times as the top point guard in the nation.
+Additionally, Bird led her UConn team to a record of 114–4.